solomonnsumba/Necrosis-_Web_Server/README.md

 **Necrosis API Sample**

 ----
-This repository has files for the whiteflycount API.
+This repository has files for the necrosis detect API.
 The API is python based using the Django Rest Framework